 Once the boba are done, strain them and run them under cold water for a minute.
 Then add them to the simple syrup mixture.

 When ready to drink, mix all the ingredients together, add in some ice and enjoy!

 Typically, no it is not because it contains milk and non vegan ingredients in the taro powder.
 However, you can easily make a couple substitutions to make this drink vegan:

 - Use almond or oat milk.
 Instead of adding regular milk, use almond milk, oat milk, or any other type of non-dairy milk substitute instead.
 This will slightly change the taste, but will still be delicious.

 - Use a vegan taro powder.
 Most taro powders contain a non dairy creamer which includes sodium caseinate.
 This is a cow milk derivative and is not vegan.
 You will need to buy a pure vegan taro powder.
-(I have not tried this specific taro powder brand and receive no commission from including this link— just adding this suggestion to be helpful to those searching for a vegan option).

 - Add more milk & sugar.
 Keep in mind that because you will be using a taro powder without creamer, you will need to add a bit more almond or oat milk and extra simple syrup.
 Adjust these to your taste.